California moves to declare coffee safe from cancer risk

 - Repealing head tax, Seattle avoids walking into the propeller | Jon Talton

-A nonprofit group successfully sued Starbucks and other roasters and retailers to require warnings on coffee because of the presence of the chemical.

-Judge Elihu Berle said the companies failed to show that benefits from drinking coffee outweighed any risks.
-He ruled in an earlier phase of trial that companies hadn’t shown the threat from the chemical was insignificant.
+Judge Elihu Berle found that Starbucks and other coffee roasters and retailers had failed to show that benefits from drinking coffee outweighed any cancer risks.
+He had previously ruled the companies hadn’t shown the threat from the chemical was insignificant.

 The state’s action rejects that ruling.